orgec/technical-writing-portfolio/api-guide/contributing.md

 └── README.md
 ```

 Each file serves a distinct purpose and a distinct audience.
-Before adding content, confirm it belongs in the intended file — avoid duplicating information across documents.
+Before adding content, confirm it belongs in the intended file, this will avoid duplicating information across documents.

 ---